 \section{Abstract}

-Smart speakers collect voice input that can be used to infer sensitive information about users.
-Given a number of egregious privacy breaches, there is a clear unmet need for greater transparency and control over data collection, sharing, and use by smart speaker platforms as well as third party skills supported on them.
-To bridge the gap, we build an auditing framework that leverages online advertising to measure data collection, its usage, and its sharing by the smart speaker platforms.
-We evaluate our framework on the Amazon smart speaker ecosystem.
-Our results show that Amazon and third parties (including advertising and tracking services) collect smart speaker interaction data.
-We find that Amazon processes voice data to infer user interests and uses it to serve targeted ads on-platform (Echo devices) as well as off-platform (web).
-Smart speaker interaction leads to as much as 30$\times$ higher ad bids from advertisers.
-Finally, we find that Amazon's and skills' operational practices are often not clearly disclosed in their privacy policies.
+Smart speakers collect voice commands, which can be used to infer sensitive information about users.
+Given the potential for privacy harms, there is a need for greater transparency and control over the data collected, used, and shared by smart speaker platforms as well as third party skills supported on them.
+To bridge this gap, we build a framework to measure data collection, usage, and sharing by the smart speaker platforms.
+We apply our framework to the Amazon smart speaker ecosystem.
+Our results show that Amazon and third parties, including advertising and tracking services that are unique to the smart speaker ecosystem, collect smart speaker interaction data.
+We also find that Amazon processes smart speaker interaction data to infer user interests and uses those inferences to serve targeted ads to users.
+Smart speaker interaction also leads to ad targeting and as much as 30$\times$ higher bids in ad auctions, from third party advertisers.
+Finally, we find that Amazon's and third party skills' data practices are often not clearly disclosed in their policy documents.